-Board Recommendations Election of the nine director nominees named in the accompanying proxy statement FOR each director nominee named in the accompanying proxy statement Ratification of appointment of independent registered public accounting firm FOR ratification of appointment of independent registered public accounting firm FOR advisory approval of our executive compensation Advisory approval of how often shareholders will vote on an advisory basis on our executive compensation Advisory approval of our executive compensation every 1 YEAR Amendment to our articles of incorporation to increase the number of authorized shares of our common stock $\label{formula} \textbf{FOR} \ \text{amendment to our articles of incorporation to increase the number of authorized shares of our common stock}$ Amendment to our articles of incorporation to change the company's legal name FOR amendment to our articles of incorporation to change the company's legal

-Amendments to our articles of incorporation to make certain technical and administrative changes $\,$ FOR amendments to our articles of incorporation to make certain technical and administrative changes

-Shareholder proposal requiring an independent board chairman AGAINST shareholder proposal requiring an independent board chairman

-Consideration of other matters that may properly come before the meeting and any adjournments or postponements thereof, if any
+Business Items Board Recommendations Election of the nine director nominees named in the accompanying proxy statement FOR each director nominee named in the accompanying proxy statement 2.
+Ratification of appointment of independent registered public accounting firm FOR ratification of appointment of independent registered public accounting firm 3.
+Advisory approval of our executive compensation FOR advisory approval of our executive compensation Advisory approval of how often shareholders will vote on an advisory basis on our executive compensation Advisory approval of our executive compensation every 1 YEAR Amendment to our articles of incorporation to increase the number of authorized shares of our common stock FOR amendment to our articles of incorporation to increase the number of authorized shares of our common stock 6.
+Amendment to our articles of incorporation to change the company's legal name FOR amendment to our articles of incorporation to change the company's legal name Amendments to our articles of incorporation to make certain technical and administrative changes FOR amendments to our articles of incorporation to make certain technical and administrative changes 8.
+Shareholder proposal requiring an independent board chairman AGAINST shareholder proposal requiring an independent board chairman Consideration of other matters that may properly come before the meeting and any adjournments or postponements thereof, if any